The Things I Know by Amanda Prowse

 The Things I Know is the story of Thomasina Waycott, a young girl living on a farm with her parents in England, and her struggle to achieve acceptance, freedom, and happiness.

-Thomasina ( Hitch) was born with physical disabilities which meant that her whole life she was stared at, ridiculed and even bullied due to the way she looked.
+Thomasina ( Hitch) was born with physical disabilities which meant that her whole life she was treated differently by people.
+She was stared at, ridiculed and even bullied due to the way she looked.
 Her parents are loving but overprotective and she feels that her life collecting eggs from the chickens and making beds in the B&B, will never change.
-She yearns for the freedom which was bestowed on her brother, who has gone to live on a ranch in the United States and she craves travel, new experiences, and romance.
+She yearns for the freedom which was bestowed on her brother, who has gone to live on a ranch in the United States.
+She craves travel, new experiences, and romance.

 I loved that the book is centred around a working farm and how Thomasina interacts with her beloved chickens, who have individual names and personalities.
 Her great love for animals, shines out, possibly because they don’t judge or mistreat her due to the way she looks.
 When Grayson enters her life everything seems to fall into place.
 However, the farm is under threat and Grayson has his own problems, his mother is ‘needy’, bitter and selfish, making unfair demands on her son.